kailashmannem/kitty-assistant/README.md

 ✅ Portable desktop experience with no setup required.

+## 😺Behaviour

+What kitty can do?

+- Jump if your cursor is above it's position.
+- Sleep if your cursor is inactive for more than 5 secs.
+- Walk towards the centre of screen.
+- Idle or licks it's paw most of the time.

 ## 📦 Installation & Deployment
 - We use PyInstaller to bundle all dependencies into a standalone .exe.